Seawater has many uses - some might help humanity to survive a little while longer.

 Biological transmutation seems to be not only possible, it is a fact.
 How do we know that?
 Think about it - plants do it all the time!
 A German biologist named von Herzeele conducted several hundred experiments in his Berlin laboratory and, despite the vehement opposition of orthodox Science, was able to document abundant proof that transmutation is a fact.
 Other very eloquent scientists have also contributed to the exploration of the subject of transmutation and we show some of that material here.

-For several years now, we have explored the lives of people who, according to written accounts, have ‘lived on air’.
+For several years now, we, at Ocean Plasma, have explored the lives of people who, according to written accounts, have ‘lived on air’.
 Some are historical Breatharians and others, like Dr. Barbara Moore, Jasmuheen and Hira Ratan Manek are contemporaries.

 There is also mounting evidence that biological transmutation is a fact - not only for plants but for humans as well.
 Kervran, often referred to in Christopher Bird's excellent book "The Secret Life of Plants", has done much to prove that plants have no trouble transmuting one element into another.
 If you look at the molecule of chlorophyll and that of hemoglobin, then you will see readily why the blood of plants (chlorophyll) is practically identical to human blood, with only one major difference - the nucleus.
 In plants it is magnesium and in humans it is iron.
 Is it really such an enormous stretch of an imagination to conclude that humans transmute chlorophyll into hemoglobin - practically instantly?
 And why is it that one can remove ALL the blood in an alley dog's body, fill it with diluted seawater and observe a healed, peppy, healthy dog just hours afterwards?